Tiberius Sempronius Gracchus (consul 177 BC): Military and political career

 Tiberius was elected praetor for 180 BC, a post that required men to be at least 40 years of age according to the cursus honorum, which brings estimates of his birth to around 220 BC.
 Following his praetorship, he took up the governorship of Hispania Citerior in 179 BC after successfully objecting to his predecessor's attempt to have the army in Hispania recalled for a triumph on the grounds that the task was not yet done.
 He served there pro consule from 179 to 178 BC.
 Rome had been fighting a prolonged and continuous conflict in Iberia since the mid-190s BC.

 While governor and in conjunction with the other Spanish governor, Lucius Postumius Albinus, he campaigned successfully against the Celtiberians, Lusitanians, and other hostile groups while negotiating treaties to ensure a prolonged peace.
 In the coming two decades, Roman expansion in Spain also took a lower priority as the senate focused Rome's military resources on Macedonia.
 The Gracchan agreements seem to have mainly been related to tribute arrangements; the details are largely lost.
-During his governorship of Hispania Citerior, he also founded the city of Gracchuris in 178 BC, on the river Ebro, becoming the first Roman to name a city after himself.
+During his governorship of Hispania Citerior, he also founded the city of Grachurris (Alfaro – La Rioja) in 178 BC, on the river Ebro, becoming the first Roman to name a city after himself.
 Gracchus claimed to have destroyed three hundred cities during his campaigns in Spain (almost certainly an exaggeration).
 Upon his return, the senate awarded him a triumph "over Lusitania and Spain" where he and his colleague Albinus presented some 60 thousand pounds of silver.

 In 177 BC, he was elected consul with Gaius Claudius Pulcher.
 He was posted to Sardinia, where he suppressed a revolt assisted by propraetor Titus Aebutius Parrus.
 He waged two "ruthless" campaigns, fighting the Ilienses and the Balari, forcing their submission.
 At the close of 175 BC, he returned to Rome, claiming he had killed and captured some 80 thousand Sardinians, and triumphed for the second time in 175 BC.